weymanf/roly_polly/README.md

 This project is a clone of [polleverywhere](http://www.polleverywhere.com/).

-The goal of this project was to allow users to create fun polls, and have their friends voite on it.
+The goal of this project was to allow users to create fun polls, and have their friends vote on it.

 Basic Features
 ---------------